MontelioneLab/AISAR/docs/quickstart.md

 Requirements for RCI.csv
 - Columns: Number, RCI, Residue
 - Sequence must match PDB sequence in ESmodels
-- Include residues even if RCI is missi
+- Include residues even if RCI is missing

 Requirments for ESmodels
 - All relaxed pdb files